RV Warranty Options

 As with manufacturer's warranties, owners are responsible to adhere to routine maintenance schedules and other guidelines as outlined in the terms and conditions to prevent an extended warranty from becoming void.

 Keep in mind that most extended warranties will require:

 - Supporting documents that show proof of maintenance.

-- Claim submission within 90 days for repairs covered by the warranty contract.
+- Claim submission within a specific time period for repairs covered by the warranty contract.

 If you are unsure of exactly what parts or coverage your warranty contract offers, it's always a good idea to contact the warranty before proceeding with repairs to avoid unexpected out-of-pocket costs.

 A typical extended warranty service contract from a leading third-party warranty company will provide coverages similar to the samples below.

 - Covers most repairs related to: